 State of the Profession: Town Hall Meeting—What Stakes?
 What Futures?

 Traditionally, the State of the Profession panel has provided a place within the ASTR annual conference where larger questions can be asked about our discipline, its organizations and institutions.
 This year, we posed some central questions arising from the conference theme to leading figures in five key areas.
-We want to share these questions with you ahead of the conference so you can think about them in advance and join in what we hope will be a dynamic conference-wide discussion on the occasion of the State of the Profession panel.
+We wanted to share these questions with participants ahead of the conference so they could think about them in advance and join in a dynamic conference-wide discussion on the occasion of the State of the Profession panel.

-We are asking each participant to make an opening statement of about 15-20 minutes that responds to these prompts, and are then planning to lead a ‘town-hall’ meeting exchange between the membership and the panelists.
+We asked each participant to make an opening statement of about 15-20 minutes that responded to the following prompts as a way to culture a ‘town-hall’ meeting exchange between the membership and the panelists.

 - The Professional Organization (ASTR): What are the legitimate and justified kinds of policy decisions ASTR can take to intervene directly in national/international situations?
 What are the constraints (if any) on an organization like ASTR as a political agent?
 What pressing issues face the organization going forward that might require it to take a stand?